Absence of percolation for Poisson outdegree-one graphs

 Using the mass transport principle (Lemma \ref{lemmetransport}), we show that the backward percolation is impossible whenever the forward percolation does not occur.
-This standard argument is used p.18 of \cite{last2013class} and p.4 of \cite{hirsch2016absence}.
+This standard argument is formulated in \cite{benjamini1999critical} and used p.18 of \cite{last2013class} and p.4 of \cite{hirsch2016absence}.

 \begin{prop} The following implication holds:

 \end{prop}